José Matías Delgado: Legacy

-On 22 January 1833 the National Assembly declared him Benemérito de la Patria.
+On 22 January 1833, the National Assembly declared him Benemérito de la Patria.

-The Salvadoran lawyer, educator and journalist Rafael Reyes published the first biographical study of Delgado, in December 1878.
-Later other Central American intellectuals, including Francisco Gavidia, Carlos Meléndez Chaverri, Ramón López Jiménez, Rodolfo Barón Castro, José Salvador Guandique, and Jorge Lardé y Larín did likewise.
+The Salvadoran lawyer, educator, and journalist Rafael Reyes published the first biographical study of Delgado in December 1878.
+Later, other Central American intellectuals, including Francisco Gavidia, Carlos Meléndez Chaverri, Ramón López Jiménez, Rodolfo Barón Castro, José Salvador Guandique, and Jorge Lardé y Larín did likewise.

-His name was given to the town resulting from the merger of Aculhuaca, Paleca and San Sebastián Texincal on 23 October 1935.
-Dr. José Matías Delgado University, the foundation of which was announced on 15 September 1977, is today located in Antiguo Cuscatlán, a suburb of San Salvador.
+His name was given to the town resulting from the merger of Aculhuaca, Paleca, and San Sebastián Texincal on 23 October 1935.
+Dr. José Matías Delgado University, whose foundation was announced on 15 September 1977, is today located in Antiguo Cuscatlán, a suburb of San Salvador.

 The National Assembly commissioned a portrait in oil for its chamber.
 It was made into a lithograph in New York by A. Demarest.
-A marble bust was installed on Avenida Inependencia in San Salvador in 1902.
-Another statue was donated by the German, Austrian and Swiss residents of the country on 14 September 1913.
-This statue was located at the Parque Arce, but the 1986 San Salvador earthquake destroyed it.
+A marble bust was installed on Avenida Independencia in San Salvador in 1902.
+Another statue was donated by the country's German, Austrian, and Swiss residents on 14 September 1913.
+This statue was at the Parque Arce, but the 1986 San Salvador earthquake destroyed it.
 There is also a statue of Delgado at the university named for him.